The Weimar hyperinflation of 1923 has become the poster child for hyperinflation horror stories.

 It was one of the world’s worst periods of hyperinflation and unleashed financial, political and social chaos on the German nation.

-It resulted in the crash of the stock market, the destruction of the currency and prompted Hitler into his first attempt to seize power.
+It resulted in the initial crash and subsequent speculative bubble in the stock market, the destruction of the currency and prompted Hitler into his first attempt to seize power.

 While such a rapid destruction of an economy is not a regular occurrence, the Weimar story provides a valuable insight into the process of inflation and gives a lesson into how to protect yourself from an erosion of purchasing power.

-Let’s start in 1921, two years before when people commonly think the Weimar hyperinflation began.
+Let’s start the story in 1921, two years before when people commonly think the Weimar hyperinflation began.

 During the second half of the year official food prices rose 50%.

 Children were so malnourished that a study found that they were two years behind both physically and mentally for their age.
 Milk was only available for the sick during the winter.
 Poor women would scrounge through the garbage of wealthier households, hoping to find sustenance for their children.

 Things were bad in post-war Germany, but the worst was yet to come.